 Repeat with the remaining dough.

 Bake the harcha about 20 minutes or until golden.
-Some people prefer them on the dark side; I like mine lighter in color as shown.
+Some people prefer them on the dark side.

 Allow the cookies to set briefly before transferring them to a rack to cool.
 Serve warm or at room temperature.